FAQs and Common Plumbing Terminology

 What is the best testing method for dezincification resistance?

 The universally recognized ISO 6509 test was standardized in 1981 because it was a short and simple test that produced results that correlated with long-term potable water corrosion problems in Sweden, Australia and South Africa.
-Often, it is the basis for other similar performance testing methods.
+It is the best test for dezincification resistance, and often it is the basis for other similar performance testing methods.

 Are there any additional methods for improving dezincification resistance?

-Thermal treatments are one technique, but have been shown to be not completely effective in arresting dezincification and prone to reduce strength and machinability.
+Thermal treatments are one technique to improve dezincification, but have been shown to be not completely effective in arresting dezincification and are prone to reduce strength and machinability.
 Another popular method is the addition of inhibitors, however too high a concentration can cause undesirable property changes, making the alloy brittle.
 Inhibitors can also cause other damaging forms of corrosion and might combine with certain residual elements like iron and manganese, rendering them ineffective.